Thirumangalyam: Cast

+Production

+The film began production on 20 September 1973 at Vauhini Studios.
+The film was produced by Ramanaidu.
+His elder son D. Suresh Babu switched on the camera while his younger son Venkatesh clapped the film.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Reception

-According to Sivakumar, the film failed as the concept proved to be unacceptable among Tamil audience.
+Navamani praised the dialogues, cinematography, acting and noted the scenes come and go without any connection till the interval still Vincent directed the film with vigor and concluded calling Lakshmi's acting, Vincent's cinematography and Jayalalitha's 100th film as three knots fallen tightly.
+According to Sivakumar, the film failed as the concept proved to be unacceptable among Tamil audiences.
 Nonetheless, Jayalalithaa won the Tamil Nadu State Film Award for Best Actress.